July 2014 AAUP Summer Institute

 Professor Demers became a faculty member at Washington State University (WSU) WSU in 1996 and he obtained tenure in 1999.
 Demers taught journalism and mass communications studies at the university in the Edward R. Murrow School of Communication.
 Starting in 2008, Demers took issue with certain practices and policies of the School of Communication.
 Demers began to voice his criticism of the college and authored two publications entitled 7-Step Plan for Improving the Quality of the Edward R. Murrow School of Communication and The Ivory Tower of Babel.
 Demers sued the university and claimed that the university retaliated against him by lowering his rating in his annual performance evaluations and subjected him to an unwarranted internal audit in response to his open criticisms of administration decisions and because of his publications.

-C. Other Recent First Amendment Cases
+A. Other Recent First Amendment Cases

 A state university employee's petition to rescind her university's employee- attendance policy was an employee grievance concerning internal office policy.
 Thus, it was not a matter of public concern upon which the employee could base a claim that she was terminated in violation of her First Amendment right to free speech.
 This was true although the employee submitted her petition to a state employment board and the petition was related union related.

 Palmer v.
-Penfield Central School District, 2013 U.S. Dist.
-LEXIS 8531 (W.D.N.Y.
-2013).
+Penfield Central School District, 918 F. Supp.
+2d 192 (W.D.N.Y.
+2013)

 The U.S. District Court for the Western District of New York found that an elementary school teacher’s complaint that her school district discriminates against African American students was not protected speech under the First Amendment.
 Noting that the teacher’s statements (i) were made during a mandatory grade-level meeting and (ii) were “related to a matter that was directly connected to, and arose out of, her duties as a teacher,” the court held that the teacher did not speak as a citizen on a matter of public concern.
 As a result, the teacher’s speech was not protected from discipline from the school district.